 - Process Owner: Leadership and responsibility in the beginning of the initiative, so it starts off strong before the value creation part is being started or handed over

-Process& can help and provide you with the right expertise throughout the whole process mining project, enabling or replacing needed resources in your initiative and ensuring your process mining success.
+Processand can help and provide you with the right expertise throughout the entire Process Mining project, enabling or replacing needed resources in your initiative and ensuring your Process Mining success.